Let's take a look at some practical elements of being a Blue Book trainee.

-As a trainee, you will receive a living allowance of 1,176 € per month.
-The 1st living allowance is paid at the end of the first month.
-From then on, you will receive it on the 15th of every month.
+As a trainee, you will receive a grant of € 1,196 per month to cover your living expenses.
+The first payment will be made at the end of your first month.
+From then on, you will receive it on the 15th day of each month.

-The Commission does not provide accommodation.
-In Brussels, most trainees pay between 350 – 550 € per month.
-The Trainees Committee website and the BXL A LOUER - Bouche à Oreille Facebook page are good places to start looking for accommodation.
+The Commission does not organise your accommodation.
+In Brussels, most trainees typically pay between €350 and €550 per month for accommodation.
+The Trainees Committee website and the 'BXL A LOUER - Bouche à Oreille' Facebook page - are good places to start searching for accommodation.

-You should plan for some expenses when you first move over such as a deposit (one to two months) for your accommodation.
+You should plan for some expenses when you first move over, such as a deposit (one to two months) for your accommodation.
 The cost of living might be higher than in your home country.

 Working at the Commission

 Commission employees work five 8-hour days – 40 hours per week in total.
 The ‘core’ hours, when staff are required to be in their place of work, are 9.30 - 12 .00 and 15.00 – 16.30 every day.
 Trainees are entitled to 2 days’ paid leave per month.

 The Commission is closed on public holidays, such as Christmas and Easter, which are not deducted from your paid leave.
 Leave needs to be agreed in advance by your advisor and possibly your head of unit.